 Parking In Downtown Anchorage

-If you need to park anywhere in the downtown of Anchorage; be aware that there are not many free opportunities.
+If you need to park anywhere in downtown Anchorage, be aware that there are not many free opportunities.

 At least, on Sundays, parking on the streets by the meters is free.
 Otherwise, you pay by the hour and have a time limit of two hours.